zuri-training/anima_lib_team-91/README.md

 # anima_lib_team-91
-A library that allows beginners perform basic web animation using normal language.
+A library that allows beginners perform basic web animation using normal language

 The following are relevant links for the project: